dylanized/mixport/README.md

 ## Getting Started

+- Open config.sample.json, fill out the fields
+- Change filename name to config.json
-Fill out the fields in config.sample.json, change the name to config.json, and you can begin using it as shown above.
+- Now you can begin using it as shown above.